Hazards Associated with Excavations & the Control Measures

 The following precautions and controls should be adopted:

-At all stages of the excavation, a competent person must supervise the work and the workers must be given clear instructions on working safely in the excavation.
+- At all stages of the excavation, a competent person must supervise the work, and the workers must be given clear instructions on working safely in the excavation.

-The workers should wear hard hats.
+- The workers should wear hard hats.

-If the excavation is more than 2 m deep, a substantial barrier consisting of guardrails and toe boards should be provided around the surface of the workings.
+- If the excavation is more than 2 m deep, a substantial barrier consisting of guard rails and toe boards should be provided around the surface of the workings.

-All plant and equipment operators must be competent and non-operators should be kept away from moving the plant.
+- All plant and equipment operators must be competent, and non-operators should be kept away from moving the plant.

-Nearby structures and buildings may need to be shored up if the excavation may reduce their stability.
+- Nearby structures and buildings may need to be shored up if the excavation may reduce their stability.
 Scaffolding could also be de-stabilized by adjacent excavation trenches.

-The presence of hazardous substances or health hazards should become apparent during the original survey work and, when possible, removed or suitable control measures adopted.
-Any such hazards found after work has started must be reported and noted in the inspection report and remedial measures taken.
-Exhaust fumes can be dangerous and petrol or diesel plant should not be sited near the top of the excavation.
-The presence of buried services is one of the biggest hazards and the position of such services must be ascertained using all available service location drawings before work commences.
-As these will probably not be accurate, service location equipment should be used by specifically trained people.
+- Hazardous substances or health hazards should become apparent during the original survey work and, when possible, removed or suitable control measures adopted.
+Any such hazards found after work has started must be reported and noted in the inspection report and remedial measures.
+Exhaust fumes can be dangerous, and petrol or diesel plant should not be sited near the top of the excavation.

+- The presence of buried services is one of the biggest hazards, and the position of such services must be ascertained using all available service location drawings before work commences.
+As these will probably not be accurate, specifically trained people should use service location equipment.
 The area around the excavation should be checked for service boxes.
 If possible, the supply should be isolated.
 Only hand tools should be used in the vicinity of underground services.
 Overhead services may also present risks to cranes and other tall equipment.
-If the supply cannot be isolated then ‘goal posts’ beneath the overhead supply together with suitable bunting and signs must be used.
+If the supply cannot be isolated, then ‘goal posts’ beneath the overhead supply and suitable bunting and signs must be used.

-Wells and disused mine shafts are found during construction work and must be treated with caution, and in the same way as an excavation.
-The obvious hazards include falling in and/or drowning and those associated with confined spaces – oxygen deficiency, the presence of toxic gases and the possible collapse of the walls.
-Controls include fencing off the well and covering it until the situation has been reviewed by specialists.
-Shallow wells would normally be drained and filled with hardcore whereas deeper ones would be capped.
+- Finally, care is needed during the filling-in process.
+Wells and disused mine shafts are found during construction work and must be treated with caution and the same way as an excavation.
+The obvious hazards include falling in and/or drowning and those associated with confined spaces – oxygen deficiency, the presence of toxic gases, and the possible collapse of the walls.
+Controls include fencing off the well and covering it until specialists have reviewed the situation.
+Shallow wells would normally be drained and filled with hardcore, whereas deeper ones would be capped.

 Inspection and reporting requirements

-The duty to inspect and prepare a report only applies to excavations which need to be supported to prevent accidental fall of material.
+The duty to inspect and prepare a report only applies to excavations that need to be supported to prevent accidental fall of material.
 Only persons with a recognized and relevant competence should carry out the inspection and write the report.
 Inspections should take place at the following timing and frequency: